willshersystems/ansible-sshd/README.md

 #### sshd_manage_firewall

-If set to *true*, the the SSH port(s) will be opened in firewall.
+If set to *true*, the SSH port(s) will be opened in firewall.
 Note, this works only on Red Hat based OS.
 The default is *false*.

 NOTE: `sshd_manage_firewall` is limited to *adding* ports.
 It cannot be used